vimalmenon/backend.completeautomate/README.md

   - [ ] Use Google trends
   - [ ] API to search the `Trends`
   - [ ] Pointer for video to create
+  - [ ] Generate the required images for presenting
   - [ ] Find next week topic
 - [ ] Build an Mobile APP
   - [ ] Basic Auth